-In FY2022, we held the Business Succession Start-up School (Tsugu-sta School), an online course, to support the acquisition of knowledge necessary for achieving a business succession start-up and effective management after succession, to promote business succession start-ups.
+In FY2023, we held the Business Succession Start-up School (Tsugu-sta School), an online course, to support the acquisition of knowledge necessary for achieving a business succession start-up and effective management after succession, to promote business succession start-ups.

-Business Succession Start-up School (Tsugu-sta School)
+Business Succession Start-up School (Tsugu-sta School) Held in December 2023.
+In addition to useful lectures for business succession

-The curriculum was conducted over a total of six days in August and September 2022.
-In addition to useful lectures for business succession startups, discussions of experiences by persons who conducted business succession start-ups was also broadcast live.
+Held in December 2023.
+In addition to useful lectures for business succession start-ups, discussions of experiences by persons who conducted business succession start-ups was also broadcast live.